rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module_Networking-concepts/01_lecture-M1.md

 7. Sharing Hardware
 8. Sharing Data

-### Explanation of responsible factors in networking process ?
+### Explanation : responsible factors in networking process
-1. Communication :
+1. Communication + Sharing of (software + file + info) :
 	- while in communication process , if sharing of (software + file + info + data) happening then it's called networking
 	- Eg : b/w 2 systems , they are sharing of (software + file + info + data) each other then called networking
-2. Rules regarding Networking :
-	1. Information Preservation :
+2. Information Preservation :
-		- Eg : (Me) System "A" is sending/sharing a PDF to System 'B" (Kate) , so Kate will download that PDF & she will save in her "D-Drive". so preservation means Kate downloaded that PDF & saved in her "D-Drive"
+   - Eg 1 : (Me) System "A" is sending/sharing a PDF to System 'B" (Kate) , <br>so Kate will download that PDF & she will save in her "D-Drive". <br>so preservation means Kate downloaded that PDF & saved in her "D-Drive"
-		- Eg : we're interacting in "Zoom" meeting class with sir then there's no preservation going on & sir is not sharing video recording of the class then this class where it gets preserve & if it's get preserve then how can i retrieve it. so retrieving related to "forensic stuff" , but here we didn't put any physical device to save the video.
-But Sir is preserving via OBS recording. so for preservation , we need something. so means whatever things are sharing - those things get preserved
+   - Eg 2 : we're interacting in "Zoom" meeting class with sir then there's no preservation going on <br>& sir is not sharing video recording of the class then this class where it gets preserve <br>& if it's get preserve then how can i retrieve it. so retrieving related to "forensic stuff" , <br>but here we didn't put any physical device to save the video.
+But Sir is preserving via OBS recording. <br>so for preservation , we need something. so means whatever things are sharing - those things get preserved
-	2. Sharing Software
+3. Sharing Software :
    - Eg : Zoom to attend these course Classes
-	3. Security :
+4. Security :
-		- while sharing anything from (Me) System "A" to System 'B" (Kate) , security must cuz if (Me) System "A" sending/sharing a file to System 'B" (Kate) & the attacker/hacker interrupt in b/w while sharing or that attacker took it or forward something else (like virus via MITM) to System "B" (Kate)
+   - while sharing anything from (Me) System "A" to System 'B" (Kate) , security must there <br>
+    cuz if (Me) System "A" sending/sharing a file to System 'B" (Kate) & the attacker/hacker interrupt in b/w while sharing <br>or that attacker took it or forward something else (like virus via MITM) to System "B" (Kate)
-		- so security of "Networking" also imp , so Security is also a part of Networking
+   - so security of "Networking" v imp , so Security is also a part of Networking
-	4. Sharing Hardware
+5. Sharing of (Hardware + data)
-		- in Networking , sharing of hardware also involved & which u can touch & see Eg : keyboard , mouse , SSD , etc.
+   - Eg 1 : in Networking , sharing of hardware also involved & which u can touch & see (Eg : keyboard , mouse , SSD , etc.)
-		- Eg : u don't have data to use Wi-Fi , so u said to ur friend to on the "Hotspot" & u on the Wi-Fi but at the end , the Wi-Fi & the hotspot are hardware's , though both are connecting with each other with a frequency
+   - Eg 2 : u don't have data to use Wi-Fi , so u said to ur friend to turn On the "Hotspot" & u ON ur Wi-Fi <br>& both are connecting with each other with a frequency <br>but at the end , both (the Wi-Fi & the hotspot) are hardwares
-		- Eg : when u connect earphone with phone - that's also hardware ,  Bluetooth which u connect with other device - that Bluetooth also a inbuild hardware in ur phone's circuit
+   - Eg 3 : when u connect earphone with phone - that's also hardware , <br>Bluetooth which makes u to connect with other device - that Bluetooth also a inbuilt hardware in ur phone's circuit
-		- Eg of LAN cable : via LAN cable , we can connect 2 systems each other & in router , connecting LAN cable also possible.
-So via LAN cable , sending/sharing the data.
-So u can connect WI-FI via LAN cable or wireless. so LAN cable is a hardware where date is sending & receiving data
+   - Eg 4 : via LAN cable , we can connect 2 systems with each other.
+So via LAN cable , data can be share. <br>So u can connect to wifi either via LAN cable or wireless connection. <br>So LAN cable (via which data is sent & received) is also a hardware - which considered as sharing of (hardware + data)

 ### Types of Networks in networking